Alice Yao - AYAO Insurance

 You may also deposit additional funds on your own to avoid automatic replenishment.

 In order for insurance companies to accurately determine the number of miles driven, you are required to install a secured device into OBD-II (On-Board Diagnostic II) port for each of your cars enrolled in the Pay-Per-Mile policy.
 All cars built after January 1996 are equipped with an OBD II port.

 The OBD II port is usually found under the bottom left area of your dashboard and beneath the steering wheel column.
-If you have a problem finding the port, give us a call or send us an email, and we will help you locate it.

 When plugged in correctly, this secured device allows accurate mileage readings from your car to properly calculate your per-mile premium.

 Every insurance company has its own guidelines for policies.
 We always recommend talking to your insurance agent to discuss your personal policies in detail.
 Working with an insurance agent is the best way to make sure you are properly covered.